asmuth/clip/README.md

 [![Build Status](https://travis-ci.org/paulasmuth/fnordmetric.png?branch=unstable)](http://travis-ci.org/paulasmuth/fnordmetric)

-FnordMetric (metricd) is collection of lightweight tools for real-time metrics collection and visualization with SQL.
-It allows you to capture measurements and build beautiful real-time dashboards within minutes using your favorite SQL database.
+FnordMetric is a collection of lightweight tools for real-time metrics collection and visualization with SQL.
+The tools allow you to record measurements and build beautiful real-time dashboards within minutes.
+All using your favorite SQL database (currently supported are MySQL, Postgres and EventQL).

-the fnordmetric distribution currently consists of these components:

-- **metric-collectd**
+- **metric-collectd** -
-  A standalone daemon that collects measurements and other timeseries data via UDP/StatsD, HTTP Pull, SNMP or a number of other methods and stores them into a backend SQL database.
+  A lightweight daemon that collects measurements and other timeseries data, pre-aggregates it and stores the resulting tuples into a backend database. metric-collectd can currently listen for samples in Text/StatsD or JSON format via UDP or HTTP.
+It can also pull samples via HTTP or SNMP.

-- **metric-queryd**
+- **metric-queryd** -
-  A standalone HTTP service that allows you to execute SQL queries and plot the results.
-The HTTP API can return graphs and other widgets as SVG, HTML or PNG.
+  A simple HTTP service that executes SQL queries on a backend database and plots the results.
+The HTTP API allows you to create timeseries graphs and other visualizations using nothing but SQL.
+You can easily plug the returned charts into a HTML site to create a real-time SQL-powered dashboard.

 More Information: